RayNovarina/harp-heroku-gsap-sandbox-halftone/README.txt

   //    left_boundaryX = Math.round( panel_width * 3/8 ),
   //    right_boundaryX = Math.round( panel_width - (panel_width * 3/8) );

+  // Create elements to start at our "collapsed core". i.e. in a column in the
+  // middle of the panel.
+  var circle = $( makeSvgElementNS( 'circle' ) )
+      .attr( 'cx', getRandom( _this.settings.animationPanelLeftBoundaryX, _this.settings.animationPanelRightBoundaryX ) )
+      .attr( 'cy', getRandom( _this.settings.animationPanelTopBoundary, _this.settings.animationPanelBottom ) )
+      .attr( 'r', particle.r )
+      .attr( 'fill', _this.settings.animationElementColor );
+      // NOTE: hx/hy is the "home" position x,y for this particle.
+      //.attr( 'hx', particle.x )
+      //.attr( 'hy', particle.y );

+  /*
   // Create element "below the fold" and in a column in the middle of the panel.
   // i.e. element.y is off the bottom of the page, element.x is in middle. var circle = $( makeSvgElementNS( 'circle' ) )